 The response times of blocks 4 and 7 are used for the evaluation.

-The raw data of the IAT includes, per block, which item was presented, whether the item was assigned to the correct category in the first attempt, and how long the participant needed for the assignment[ms].
-This is not classic tabular data, because the items are presented in random order by default.
+The raw data of the IAT include for each block the information which item was presented, whether the item was assigned to the correct category in the first attempt, and how long the participant needed for the assignment [ms].
+This is not classical tabular data, because the items are presented in random order by default.

 ItemA 1 1183 ItemB 0 581 ItemC 1 774 ItemD 1 565 ItemE 1 565

-Here an identifier is always given for the item, the correct assignment (0=false, 1=correct) and the reaction time in milliseconds[ms].
+Here always an identifier for the item is given, the correct assignment (0=false, 1=correct) and the reaction time in milliseconds [ms].

 [ [ [1183,1],[581,0],[774,1],[565,1],[565,1] ],[ [1600,1],[629,1],[551,1],[677,1],[1317,1] ], ... ]

-If a random rotation e.g. of the pages is desired here…
+If a random rotation of e.g. the pages is desired here…

-The standard IAT comprises 7 blocks of 20,20,20,20,40,20,20 and 40 trials per block.
+The default IAT includes 7 blocks with 20, 20, 20, 40, 20, 20 and 40 trials per block.
 The following JavaScript code increases the number of trials.

 <script type="text/javascript"> <!-- SoSciTools.attachEvent(window, "load", function() { SoSciTools.questionnaire.AB01.setTrials([24,24,48,48,35,48,48]); }); // --> </script>